 Evans said it is important for people to recognize that even with all of the information, education and knowledge that young adults have, they can still experience violence and abuse in their relationships.

 “That is not their fault,” Evans said.
 “But rather a societal issue of condoning violent and abusive behaviors in intimate relationships.”

 Evans encourages students to use the resources around them to learn, talk and have open conversation about sex and relationships.

 “If we all talked about these topics more, then we would be a lot closer to having the fulfilling, safe and enjoyable intimate and sexual relationships that people are seeking,” Evans said.

-Brianna Poulosis a third-year News and Editorial Journalism major and a reporter for The Front.
-She enjoys exploring art, community, and events in her writing and has also written for Whatcom Community College’s publication, The Horizon.
+Brianna Poulosis a fourth-year News and Editorial Journalism major and a reporter for The Front.
+She enjoys exploring art, community, and events in her writing and has also written for Klipsun and Whatcom Community College’s publication, The Horizon.
 When she is not reporting, Brianna spends her time painting, watching movies and baking.
-She can be contacted at email@example.com.
+She can be contacted email@example.com.